Stockton-OPDA/onedrive_etl/README.md

 ## Logging

 Logs are stored in the `/logs` directory as specified in the `config.yaml` file.
 The logging configuration can be customized in `config/config_logging.py`.
 The logs are rotated daily at midnight.

+## License
+As a work of the City of Stockton, this project is in the public domain within the United States.

+Additionally, we waive copyright and related rights of the work worldwide through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/deed.en).